klis87/redux-requests/docusaurus/docs/tutorial/2-batch-requests.md

 ---
 title: 2.
 Batch requests
-description: 2nd part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: 2nd part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 ## What are batch requests?